A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Methods and Data Collection

 The APF observations employed the Levy Spectrometer \citep{Radovan2010} with a $2\arcsec \times 8\arcsec$ slit, providing $R=80000$ spectra covering 3730--10200~\AA.
 We observed \bh\ on 2022 June 28, 2022 August 28, 2022 September 2, 2022 September 12, and 2022 October 4, obtaining three 1000~s exposures per epoch.
 The APF spectra were reduced with the California Planet Search pipeline \citep{Butler96,Howard10,Fulton15}.

 We observed \bh\ with Magellan/MIKE for 2700~s on 2022 August 22, using a 0\farcs7 slit to obtain an $R\approx30000$ spectrum from 3300--9400~\AA.
 We reduced the MIKE spectrum with the Carnegie Python data reduction package \citep{Kelson2003}.
 To provide a comparison spectrum, we also obtained MIKE observations of the G1.5V radial velocity standard star HD~126053.
 Portions of the spectra of these two stars are displayed in Fig.~\ref{f:spectrum}.
+We also observed \bh\ for 745~s with MIKE during twilight on 2022 October 13 to obtain an additional velocity measurement.
+Fig. \ref{f:spectrum_refereerequest} compares the two MIKE spectra of \bh, which represent the radial velocity extremes in our data set.

-We observed \bh\ with DEIMOS on 2022 September 19, 2022 September 24, and 2022 September 27 using the 1200G grating and a 0\farcs7 long slit to obtain $R\approx7000$ spectra from 6500--9000~\AA.
+We observed \bh\ with DEIMOS on 2022 September 19, 2022 September 24, 2022 September 27, and 2022 October 28 using the 1200G grating and a 0\farcs7 long slit to obtain $R\approx7000$ spectra from 6500--9000~\AA.
 A single 300~s exposure was obtained in twilight on each night.
 We reduced the data with a modified version of the DEEP2 reduction pipeline \citep{Cooper12,Newman13, Kirby15}.
 The long-slit mask employed for these observations did not contain enough slits to adequately constrain the quadratic correction to the sky line wavelengths as a function of position on the mask described by \citet{Kirby15}.
 Instead, we examined the night sky emission line wavelengths in the extracted spectrum, and used the measured wavelength shifts near the A-band and Ca triplet lines (which ranged from 0--4~\kms) to correct the wavelength scale.